 Country Club is named exactly why you would think, this neighborhood includes the exclusive La Jolla Country Club Golf Course.
 It is located on the northwest side of Mt.
 Soledad.
 Great views, and close to the freeway and activities, this is a great location for golfers who would like to live near a scenic course.

 Also called the Village of La Jolla, however, don’t confuse it with La Jolla Village located to the northeast.
 There is a downtown business district area, including most of La Jolla’s shops and restaurants, centered on Prospect Street.
-This is the night life and energy center of La Jolla, and also the most walkable area.
-There are many small homes, condos, apartments, and cottages located on the outside of the business district.
+This is the nightlife and energy center of La Jolla, and also the most walkable area.
+There are many small homes, condos, apartments, and cottages located outside of the business district.

 This is the coastal strip near the Beach-Barber Tract but it’s only residential.
 A quiet neighborhood full of a nice mix of homes ranging from traditional craftsman, beach cottage, to modern.